MrBigTree/study-note-cp-level2/linux.md

 ```
 myvar="Hello, world!"
 export myvar

-env | grep myvar // it will confirm myvar is in the list of all environmental variables
+// it will confirm myvar is in the list of all exported environmental variables
+env | grep myvar
 ```

 ### 6.7 positional parameters